JetBrains/teamcity-documentation/topics/net.md

 3. Fill in the fields according to the [`msbuild`] section.
 Note that certain fields have different analogs in the .NET runner:
    * The MSBuild version should be specified instead of the version and platform of Visual Studio.
 See the [reference on versions](https://en.wikipedia.org/wiki/MSBuild#Versions).
-   * Instead of _Solution file path_, specify paths to solutions in the _Projects_ field.
+   * Paths to solutions should be specified in the _Projects_ field.

-Remember that the proper version of Microsoft Visual Studio must be installed on the used build agent.

 Refer to the [respective section](#Migrating+from+MSBuild+Runner) for more information on migration to `msbuild`.